phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ### Generic Installation
 Running *install-sh* from the root directory of the Phoronix Test Suite will install the software for system-wide access.
 By default the *phoronix-test-suite* executable is in */usr/bin/* , the Phoronix Test Suite files in */usr/share/phoronix-test-suite/* , and the documentation in / *usr/share/doc/phoronix-test-suite/* .
 Root access is required.
 The default installation prefix is /usr/ but can be adjusted as the first argument (example: *install-sh /home/user/* to install the Phoronix Test Suite in your home directory).
+Use the `--free-software-only` option of the `install-sh` script if you'd like to be offered only test profiles and suites relying on free software only.
+Note that this option disables the automatic fetching of new tests definitions from OpenBenchmarking.org.

 ### Debian/Ubuntu Installation